Asp

 Leuciscus aspius

-Central and Eastern Europe — Vistula and Odra river systems (Poland), Rhine tributaries, Elbe, Danube basin, rivers of the Baltic states (Lithuania, Latvia), Ukraine and Russia.
-Absent from Western Europe.
+Central and Eastern Europe — Vistula and Odra river systems (Poland), Rhine tributaries, Danube basin, Baltic states, Ukraine and Russia.

-The asp is the European fly fisher's secret — a species most Western European anglers have never targeted, yet one that offers surface action comparable to fishing for feeding Atlantic salmon or steelhead.
-In the rivers of Poland, the Baltic states, and Central Europe, asp are a premier sport fish increasingly pursued with fly tackle.
+The asp is the European fly fisher's secret — a species most Western European anglers have never targeted, yet one that offers surface action comparable to fishing for feeding Atlantic salmon.

-Asp are primarily piscivorous and hunt aggressively at the surface, particularly at dawn and dusk when they corral shoals of small fish (roach fry, bleak) into the shallows and slash through them.
-These blitzes — visible from a distance as bursts of splashing and fleeing baitfish — are the fly fisher's primary target opportunity.
+Asp are primarily piscivorous and hunt aggressively at the surface, particularly at dawn and dusk when they corral shoals of small fish into the shallows and slash through them.

 Fly fishing tactics